aksommerville/deadweight/README.md

 One thing equipped at a time.
 Some items will have a count: Pepper, Bomb, Candy.

-## TODO

-- [ ] Sometimes face direction doesn't update after dropping the broom.
-Usually happens to me at the map right after acquiring broom.
-- [ ] There's a bug somewhere in collision detection that lets you pass thru solid sprites sometimes when also colliding against the map.
-Ignoring it for now.

 ## Agenda

 - [x] 2025-05-30T07:00 F Jam begins.